uio-bmi/ligo/docs_source/usecases/TCR_motifs.rst

 Tables 2 and 3 present examples of simulated TCRs for the long and short seed simulations, respectively.
 As expected, most of the amino acids in the original long seed are retained, with only a few positions changed.
 The opposite is true for the short seeds.
 Since we allowed up to two hamming distances for a seed of three amino acids, it is a challenge to identify the original seed within the simulated TCRs.

-.. list-table:: Examples of simulated TCRs with long seeds
+.. list-table:: Table 2: Examples of simulated TCRs with long seeds
   :header-rows: 1

   * - junction_aa